Richard Carrier: Proving History, On Historicity, and Outer Space

-Carrier describes himself and the book as "I am also the first historian in a hundred years to publish a complete peer-reviewed, academic press argument for the origin and development of Christianity that does not include a historical Jesus."
+Carrier has said: "I am also the first historian in a hundred years to publish a complete peer-reviewed, academic press argument for the origin and development of Christianity that does not include a historical Jesus."
 Sheffield Phoenix Press, a biblical studies publisher, released the volume.
 Carrier argues that a Bayesian analysis leaves insufficient evidence for a historical Jesus and that the earliest Christians revered a celestial or "angelic extraterrestrial" named Jesus who was subordinate to God.
-He maintains that this being emerged from a "cosmic sperm bank", was tortured and crucified by Satan and his demons, buried above the clouds, and resurrected in outer space.
-Carrier writes that the celestial Jesus was known through private revelations and scriptural interpretation before being cast as a narrative figure in the gospels.
+He maintains that this being emerged from a "cosmic sperm bank" and was tortured and crucified by Satan and his demons, buried above the clouds, and resurrected in outer space.
+Carrier writes that the celestial Jesus was known through private revelations and scriptural interpretation before being cast as a narrative figure in the Gospels.
 He contends that the allegorical dimension of Jesus was lost during early disputes over control of Christian communities.
-Because the gospels were written decades after Jesus' death, Carrier characterizes them as "wildly fictitious" and treats the Gospel of Mark as an extended meta-parable.
-He argues that later references to Jesus depended on the gospels rather than on independent testimony.
-Apart from the hero archetype pattern, Carrier contends that nothing else in the gospels is reliable evidence for or against historicity.
+Because the gospels were written decades after Jesus' death, Carrier considers them "wildly fictitious" and treats the Gospel of Mark as an extended meta-parable.
+He argues that later references to Jesus depended on the Gospels rather than independent testimony.
+Apart from the hero archetype pattern, Carrier contends that nothing in the Gospels is reliable evidence for or against historicity.

 Jesus from Outer Space: What the Earliest Christians Really Believed about Christ (2020) offers a popular-level restatement of Carrier's mythicist hypothesis presented in On the Historicity of Jesus, arguing that the earliest Christ cult centered on a celestial rather than historical person and that later narratives re-situated that figure in a biographical frame.